 Mitochondrial Dysfunction and Aging

-Beyond energy production, mitochondria regulate apoptosis, calcium homeostasis, heat production, and cellular signaling.
-They possess their own DNA and replicate independently within cells.
+Beyond energy production, mitochondria regulate apoptosis (programmed cell death), calcium balance, heat production, and cellular signaling.
+They carry their own DNA and replicate independently within the cell.

 - Declining CoQ10 levels impair electron transport chain function